Lucite Embedments: The Questions You Should Really be Asking

 It Successfully Embedded!
 (But It Looks Lousy)

-There are other some considerations that can also figure in this “Will it embed?” question.
+There are other some considerations that can also be figured in this “Will it embed?” question.

 These involve aesthetic issues.

-For instance, the chosen shape of the Lucite could either complement or undermine the embedment; and distortion could cause your drug vial. for instance, to end up looking more like a natural gas cannister.
+For instance, the chosen shape of the Lucite could either complement or undermine the embedment.
+And distortion could cause your drug vial, for instance, to end up looking more like a natural gas canister.

-Also, you may have a object that does successfully embeds in Lucite.
+Also, you may have an object that successfully embeds in Lucite.

 The only problem is that, when embedded, it looks terrible.

-We once faced this issue an bank wanted to embed a aircraft component manufactured by its client.
+Just as an example, a banking customer of ours once wanted to embed an aircraft component manufactured by its client.

-The part, we were assured, was engineered to withstand temperature extremes, and would therefore have absolutely no issues withstanding the extremely high temperatures involved in the Lucite embedment process.
+The client stressed that the part could withstand temperature extremes.
+It should therefore have absolutely no issues withstanding the extremely high temperatures involved in the Lucite embedment process.

 Which proved to be true.